 SUNDAY September 18 11-6pm

-We’ve also got some Awards to decide on.
+We also had some Awards to decide on.

-Voting in the People’s Choice (sponsored by NCASS) will continue all day.
-But the judging panel kick off at 11am.
-Xanthe Clay (President, Guild of Food Writers and Daily Telegraph Food Columnist), Simon Hulstone (Michelin-starred chef at the Elephant) and Richard Johnson (founder of the British Street Food Awards) will be trying the two dishes entered by each trader.
-There are a series of different categories:
+11am-4pm Voting in the People’s Choice (sponsored by NCASS) continued until 3.30pm.
+But the judging panel kicked off at 11am.
+Xanthe Clay (President, Guild of Food Writers and Daily Telegraph Food Columnist), Simon Hulstone (Michelin-starred chef at the Elephant), Brad Carter (Michelin-starred chef at Carter’s), Nathan Eades (Michelin-starred chef at Simpson’s) and Richard Johnson (founder of the British Street Food Awards) tried the two dishes entered by each trader in a series of different categories:

 Best Main Dish (sponsored by Steelite)

-Winners in each category PLUS winners of our Facebook vote for Best Looking Mobiler and Best Street Food Event will be announced on the stage at 2pm.
+Winners in each category PLUS winners of our Facebook vote for Best Looking Mobiler and Best Street Food Event were announced on the stage at 2pm.

-2pm Roundtable on The Future of Food, featuring Xanthe Clay, Simon Hulstone and Richard Johnson.
+2pm Roundtable on The Future of Food, featuring Xanthe Clay, Nathan Eades, Brad Carter, Simon Hulstone and Richard Johnson.

 3.45pm Judges’ table.
-The judges will try all the category winners live on stage and try to choose their overall winner — the Best of the Best (sponsored by Santa Maria).
+The judges tried all the category winners live on stage and chose their overall winner — the Best of the Best (sponsored by Santa Maria).

-4pm The Best Of The Best (sponsored by Santa Maria) AND the People’s Choice are announced live on stage.
+4pm The Best Of The Best (sponsored by Santa Maria) AND the People’s Choice (sponsored by NCASS) AND the Lifetime Achievement Award announced live on stage.